• Skip to primary navigation

 Recipe Tips and FAQs

-• Spice it Up - add flavor variations below to personalize your tastes
+• Spice it Up - add flavor with chili peppers, vegetables or spices

-• Make it at Night - make it at night and allow to cool overnight on the countertop.
-The following evening, place in the fridge, or keep an extra day on the counter.
+• Make it Overnight - preparing at night allows it to cool overnight on the countertop.
+The next evening, place in the fridge, or keep an extra day on the counter.

 • Cut Them into Spears - if using large pickles, cut into quarters to make pickle spears

 • Baby Cucumbers - these are my favorite.
-Smaller, have great flavor for pickling
+Smaller cucumbers, have great flavor for pickling and are easy bite sized to eat

 • Pickling Salt - this ensures your brine won't be cloudy, or use Kosher Salt, or any salt without iodine.
 Regular salt won't affect the flavor, so it's ok to use, as you will eat these very quickly.